furknozg/recursive_stalin_sort/README.md

 I believe that it is a skill issue in my part and somebody is going to break the news to me that this algorithm actually runs like O(n!) but until that day I will see this algo as O(n^2) at the worst of the worst.

-PS: Also it is highly unoptimized I just took 1 hour to draft and implement this
+PS: Also it is highly unoptimized I just took 1 hour to draft and implement this and I dont know if this algorithm actually exists with a different name but I thought it was cool to turn stalin sort into a feasible algorithm